verachell/hello-world-personal/test/test1.md

 >blockquote 2

-Need 2 lines (i.e. 1 full blank line) between end of blockquote and next regular sentence Next sentence wtihout blank line
+Need 2 lines (i.e. 1 full blank line) between end of blockquote and next regular sentence Next sentence wtihout blank line does not work

+Needs to be like this.